RustTurakulov/NormRcode/README.md

    **Rscript   NormRcode/topup_anno.R compass**

 *  normalization.R     ( singularity with rbox_v0.sif otherwise install bunch of R packages )
-   **sbatch NormRcode/norm.sh
+   **sbatch NormRcode/norm.sh**
    at this stage it takes all new new files from compass folder (which are not included in major reference set) and  run **normalization.R** no input samplessheet is requared it will be generated on fly data spilled to /mdata/TRANSFER/compass.

 ----
-### Container with preinstalled Methylation packages and RShiny
+### Two containers with preinstalled methylation packages and RShiny

-RBOX with methylation libraries for normalization and annotation:
+**RBOX with methylation libraries for normalization and annotation:**
 ' https://hub.docker.com/repository/docker/trust1/rbox '

-RShiny (based on "rocker" container):
+**RShiny (based on "rocker" container):**
 ' https://hub.docker.com/repository/docker/trust1/shiny '